ROSTER FULL 100/100 Members

 PBP DEVELOPMENT ROSTER

-When Pease Baseball opened four years ago in 2022, membership was intentionally capped at 30 families, and we maxed our cap a month prior to opening the doors with our loyal community.
+When Pease Baseball expanded to new location four years ago in 2022, membership was created and intentionally capped at 30 families, and we maxed our cap a month prior to opening the doors with our loyal community.
 The first year was about observation, not growth at all costs.
 Facility flow, player habits, community energy, and access all mattered.
 The goal was to protect the training environment before expanding.

 When year 1 contracts ended, and we hit our first renewals, I decided we were in a good position to grow carefully and intentionally.
 After four years of operating the facility, the right long-term capacity is clear.